 \section{Functional Analytic Perspective: Bounds and Thresholds in the Infinite-Dimensional Limit}

-While the Uniqueness Theorem and the Law of Modular Rank Conservation establish the scalability of the Shuffled Block-Diagonal architecture, a fundamental functional analytic question remains regarding its boundaries: How does the architecture behave in the infinite-dimensional limit ($D_{model} \to \infty$), and what is the strict infimum required for the SVD Paradox to manifest?
-In this section, we formulate these bounds within the framework of infinite-dimensional separable Hilbert spaces.
+While the Architectural Optimality Analysis (\Cref{prop:optimality_prop}) and the Principle of Modular Capacity Scaling (\Cref{prop:mod_cap_bound}) establish the scalability of the Shuffled Block-Diagonal architecture, a fundamental functional analytic question remains regarding its boundaries: How does the architecture behave in the infinite-dimensional limit ($D_{model} \to \infty$), and what is the strict infimum required for the SVD Paradox to manifest?
+In this section, I formulate these bounds within the framework of infinite-dimensional separable Hilbert spaces.